-Rivers are an important natural feature.
+Rivers are an important natural feature in Ancient Greece.
 In antiquity, they were worshipped as individual deities.
 The sea is the most consistent influence on the physical environment of Greece.
 Thus water bodies, primarily the rivers and seas, form a pivotal part in shaping the history of the Ancient Greeks.
 Apart from affecting the climate, they were also relevant in the day-to-day livelihood of the people.

-The ancient Greeks believed that river landscapes were beautiful beyond human standards and were thus not meant primarily for humans and belonged to the world of the gods.
-The largest river in Greece is the Aliakmonas (297 kilometers in length), followed by the Acheloos river, the Pineios river, the river of Evros and the Mesta (Nestos) river.
+The Ancient Greeks believed that river landscapes were beautiful beyond human standards and were thus not meant primarily for humans and belonged to the world of the gods and goddesses.
+The largest river in Greece is the Aliakmonas (297 kilometers in length), followed by the Acheloos river, the Pineios river, the river of Evros, and the Mesta (Nestos) river.
 Apart from these large Greek rivers, a number of smaller streams and rivers are also found.

-Other smaller Ancient Greek Rivers are:
+Other Smaller Ancient Greek Rivers are:

 Eurotas river is the chief river of Laconia Prefecture, named after the legendary king of Laconia, the grandson of Lelex and father of Sparta.
 It rises in the mountains between Laconia and Arcadia but also receives many rushing tributaries from Mountain Parnon and Taygetus.
 It drains the valley between the two and runs into the Gulf of Laconia, after irrigating the Elos plain.

 The Adriatic Sea

-Thyamis (near Igoumenitsa), Acheron (near Parga), Arachthos (in Kommeno), Acheloos (near Astakos).Megdovas (near Fragkista), Agrafiotis (near Fragkista), Granitsiotis (near Granitsa), Evinos (near Messolonghi), Mornos (near Nafpaktos), Charadros (in Patras), Glafkos (in Patras), Peiros (in Dymi), Pineios (near Gastouni), Alfeios (near Pyr), Erymanthos (near Kallithea), Ladon (near Kallithea), Aroanios (near Filia), Lousios (near Gortyna), Neda (near Kyparissia), Pamisos (near Messene), Eurotas (in Elos).
+They include Thyamis (near Igoumenitsa), Acheron (near Parga), Arachthos (in Kommeno), Acheloos (near Astakos), Megdovas (near Fragkista), Agrafiotis (near Fragkista), Granitsiotis (near Granitsa), Evinos (near Messolonghi), Mornos (near Nafpaktos), Charadros (in Patras), Glafkos (in Patras), Peiros (in Dymi), Pineios (near Gastouni), Alfeios (near Pyr), Erymanthos (near Kallithea), Ladon (near Kallithea), Aroanios (near Filia), Lousios (near Gortyna), Neda (near Kyparissia), Pamisos (near Messene), Eurotas (in Elos).

 The Aegean Sea